 A few thoughts on this peanut tofu buddha bowl

 - Once prepared, the tofu will keep in the fridge for about 3-5 days, though it is best fresh.
-To reheat, add the tofu to the oven at 300 degrees for about 10 minutes or until warm.
+To reheat, add the tofu to the oven at 300 degrees for about 10 minutes or until warm and the edges get crispy again.

 - I like to make a double (or triple!) batch of the sauce and keep it in the fridge for easy meals throughout the week.
 The sauce will keep in the fridge for about 5-7 days once prepared.